verbb/formie/docs/developers/custom-field.md

 For more complex fields that have sub-fields, you should implement the `SubfieldInterface` interface and use the `SubfieldTrait` trait.

-In both bases, our `FormField` class itself extends from Craft's [Field](docs:developers/field) class.
+In both cases, our `FormField` class itself extends from Craft's [Field](docs:developers/field) class.
 This means any methods, attributes or functionality used by regular Craft fields, can be used for your custom Formie fields.

 ## Methods